-A planning application is to be made by 122 Hall St Ltd for residential development of land to the east of 122 Old Hall Street Liverpool.
-It is located in the heart of the commercial centre of Liverpool, east of the Princes Dock.
+A planning application has been made by 122 Hall St Ltd for residential development of land east of 122 Old Hall Street Liverpool in the heart of the commercial centre of Liverpool.
 It is bounded to the north by Leeds Street, to the west by Old Leeds Street and to the south and east by car parking areas.
-The Site covers an area of approximately 0.3 hectares and is currently tarmacked and in use as a car park (Figs 1 and 2).
+The Site is c.
+0.3 hectares and currently in use as a car park.

 This report has been prepared to consider the archaeological implications of the proposed development in support of the planning application.
 A map regression exercise and documentary search have provided background information about the history of the site.
 In addition a site visit was made to assess existing ground conditions and archaeological potential.
 There are no Scheduled Ancient Monuments or Listed Buildings within the application site.
-However, the site and the surrounding area lies within the buffer zone around the World Heritage Site.
+However, the site and the surrounding area lie within the buffer zone around the World Heritage Site.
 The setting of the site is discussed in the companion volume of the Heritage Assessment.

 There is no evidence for prehistoric or Roman activity in the area and in the medieval period the site was part of the town's open fields.
-Cartographic evidence shows that the site remained on the rural fringes of the town until the construction of the Leeds & Liverpool canal in 1769 and then became a coalyard.
-Once the adjacent canal basin to the west of the application site fell out of use in the later 19th century the site was encroached upon by the sidings for the Exchange station and a factory building was built along the northern site boundary.
-This was closed in 1977, since which time the site has been used as a car park.
-On available evidence the archaeological potential is considered to be minimal.
+Cartographic evidence shows that the site remained on the rural fringes of the town until the construction of the Leeds & Liverpool canal in 1769 and the application site became a coal yard.
+The canal basin terminal was built west of Back Leeds Street and is crossed by the proposed access to Ovatus 1.
+A second short-lived basin was constructed under and east of Back Leeds Street before 1850 and filled in by 1858.
+A factory was built along the northern site boundary by 1900 and was closed in 1977, since which time the site has been used as a car park.